 At our Thailand's sites, DET has set the target to reduce Scope 1 and 2 GHG emissions 56.6% per MUSD output value by 2025 from a 2014 base year.
-The latest statistics shows that the direct emissions (Scope 1 - Category 1) of 2021 were 802.56 tons CO2e, indirect emissions (Scope 2 - Category 2) were 50,693.46 tons CO2e and other indirect emissions (Scope 3 - Category 3, 4, 5 and 6) were 12,7378.52 tons CO2e separately, that mean the GHG intensity (Thailand's sites) of 2021 (scope1+2) was 23.19 tons CO2e/MUSD, a reduction of 42.37% from our base year 2014 and of 22.82% from 2020.
+The latest statistics shows that the direct emissions (Scope 1 - Category 1) of 2023 were 2,030 tons $CO_2e$ , indirect emissions (Scope 2 - Category 2) were 70,991 tons $CO_2e$ for location-based and 44,265 tons $CO_2e$ for market-based and other indirect emissions (Scope 3 - Category 3, 4, 5 and 6) were 144,303 tons $CO_2e$ separately, that mean the GHG intensity (Thailand's sites) of 2022 (scope1 and 2) was 19.87 tons $CO_2e/MUSD$ for location-based and 16.80 tons $CO_2e/MUSD$ for market-based.
+This represents a 51% and 58% reduction for location-based and market-based emissions, respectively, from our base year of 2014, and a 11% and 25% decrease, respectively, from 2022.

 For GHG scope3, major global distribution centers cooperate with logistics providers to implement transportation cost optimization, consolidated delivery, full-truck load, packaging design, container packaging and selection of optimal delivery routes.
-Since Delta attained ISO/IEC 27000 Information Security Management System (ISMS), we encourage our suppliers to utilized e-invoice and e-document as much as possible to save natural resource and mitigate greenhouse gas from distance transportation.
+Since Delta attained ISO/IEC 27001 Information Security Management System (ISMS), we encourage our suppliers to utilized e-invoice and e-document as much as possible to save natural resource and mitigate greenhouse gas from distance transportation.

 To respond to the circumstances of climate change and align with the target 56.6% of decreasing Scope 1 and 2 GHG emission intensity by 2025.
 DET has been participating and registering in T-VER since 2014.
-There are total 8 projects had been registered in T-VER and it is proximately accredited 5,600 tons CO2e carbon credits that had been reduced from those projects.
+There are total 8 projects had been registered in T-VER and it is proximately accredited 5,600 tonsCO2e carbon credits that had been reduced from those projects.
 In additional, Delta group (Delta Electronics, Inc., its subsidiaries including Delta Electronics (Thailand) PCL.) have joined the RE100, a global initiative bringing together the world's most influential businesses committed to 100% renewable electricity which DET has set the target 35% of increasing renewable energy intensity by 2025 compared with base year 2020.